MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 5. If the Word ribbon displays icons for each feature but does not break the icons out by group, then select the down-arrow on the far right-side of the ribbon, and then under **Ribbon layout**, select **Classic ribbon**.
 This will switch the ribbon to the traditional ribbon style that is broken out by feature group (such as Undo, Clipboard, Font, Paragraph, Styles, and so forth).

-6. In the **Word** document, type **Testing a sensitivity label on a document with personally identifiable information (PII); in this case, a U.S Social Security Number: 111-11-1111.**
+6. In the **Word** document, type the following text: **Testing a sensitivity label on a document with personally identifiable information (PII); in this case, a U.S Social Security Number: 111-11-1111.**

 7. Because you enabled Sensitivity labels at the start of this exercise, **Word** should display a **Sensitivity** group on the ribbon at the top of the page.
 Select the down arrow in the **Sensitivity** group.
 In the drop-down menu that appears, it should display the list of sensitivity label types.
 Select **Highly Confidential**, and then in the sub-menu that appears, select **Project - Falcon**. <br/>